nilhanatalay/8-week-sql-challenge/README.md

 Each case-study folder contains the following files:

-A readme file explaining the problem statement and datasets used SQL file to create the schema, tables and loading data MD files which contains SQL queries answering the respective challenge questions
+·A readme file explaining the problem statement and datasets used

+·SQL file to create the schema, tables and loading data

+·MD files which contains SQL queries answering the respective challenge questions

 Note: Solutions are coded in PostgreSQL